berkeley-cs164-2023/class-compiler-f23/README.md

-The in-class compiler status after the "What is a Compiler?" lecture.
+The in-class compiler status before the "Unary Operations" lecture.
 See lecture notes for much more detail.

 To run:

-`gcc -c runtime.c -o runtime.o`

-`utop`
+`dune utop`

 Inside utop:

-`#use "compile.ml";;`
+`open Cs164.Compile;;`

 `compile_and_run "56";;`

+And remember that you must recompile the runtime if you make changes:

+`gcc -c runtime.c -o runtime.o`